Home > Camino Portuguese Coastal Guide > Walking from Porto to Santiago

 Vigo is a very important port and the biggest city in Galicia.
 It’s loud and busy and urban and not the easiest place to navigate.
 With Google Maps it just makes life easier.
 And on this stage you really want to make life easier!

 Wherever you choose to stay I would recommend that you find somewhere close to the Camino.
 You do not want to walk any extra kilometres looking for your bed.
 My suggestions are all very well placed.
+There are a couple of pilgrim hostels, but one doesn’t have good reviews so I’ve not included it.
+There is an alternative though which is excellent.

 The last 100 kilometres of the Camino Portuguese Coastal Route start from Vigo.
 If you are walking from Porto to Santiago then you will notice more pilgrims walking today.
 If you wish to obtain a Compostela from the Cathedral at Santiago de Compostela then you must start your Portuguese Camino here; 100 kilometres from Santiago.